 - Any other best practices guidance

-Typically code license scans are a fairly quick turnaround, but that might take longer for bigger code bases.
+Typically code license scans are a quick turnaround, but that might take longer for more significant code bases.

 If a project anticipates having multiple repositories, the Open Mainframe Project staff can provision a GitHub organization specific to that project.
-With either option, the same policies apply for adminstration and access control.
+The same policies apply to the administration and access control with either option.

-There are two strategies for migrating the code to an Open Mainframe Project managed repository.
+There are two strategies for migrating the code to a hosted project repository.

-- Best practice is for the Open Mainframe Project staff to provision a new repository, where the new code can be contributed to as a pull request.
+- The best practice is for the Open Mainframe Project staff to provision a new repository, where the new code can be contributed to as a pull request.

-- If preserving the commit history is important, then the repository can be transferred using the GitHub transfer repository process.
-If doing this, then before the transfer you must add a commit to the repository providing a DCO signoff for all previous commits.
-Easiest way is to check in a file called
+- If preserving the commit history is important, the repository can be transferred using the GitHub transfer repository process.
+If doing this, before the transfer, you must add a commit to the repositories providing a DCO signoff for all previous commits.
+The easiest way is to check in a file called

 past-dco-signoff.txtwith the contents below…